skusel/AES/README.md

 ## Validation
 Unit tests test were written to check against output of known working implementations of the AES alogirthm or example values in the [AES publication](https://nvlpubs.nist.gov/nistpubs/fips/nist.fips.197.pdf).

-This library has not implemented unit tests for NIST Known Answer Test (KAT) vectors yet.
+This library has **not** implemented unit tests for NIST Known Answer Test (KAT) vectors yet.
 These checks may be added in the future.

-Please note, this library does **not** acheive NIST FIPS 140-2 validation.
-If you are trying to encrypt information that is very secret or highly confidential with AES, you should seek a crypto library with FIPS 140-2 validation.

 ## Integration
 There are several ways to include this library in your source tree.